vberlier/docutils/README.md

 ## Usage

-All the elements in a document are represented as plain javascript objects with a very simple structure.
-The `tag` property contains the name of the element.
-All of the attributes of the element are stored in the `attributes` property, which contains an object mapping attribute names to their associated values.
-Finally, the `children` property is an array that contains strings or other children elements.
+Elements in docutils documents are represented as plain javascript objects with a very simple structure:

+- The `tag` property contains the name of the element
+- The `attributes` property contains an object mapping attribute names to their associated values
+- The `children` property is an array that can contain strings or other children elements

 ```js
 {